Logo JACQUELINE HENNECKE JH

 “You can’t make things simple,

-but you can help people manage
+but you can help people manage the complexity”

 – Don Norman